 The Electric Building and Hollywood Theater annex today.

 In 1976 the Hollywood Theater closed.
 But unlike the Worth (1927), Palace (1919), and Majestic (1911), the Hollywood building still stands, now converted into apartments.
 But the theater’s stage, canopy, foyer, hallway, lobby space, balcony stairs, auditorium doors, and six hundred seats of the auditorium survive.
-The manager of the building told me that “new ownership . . . has plans to take care of this theater and bring it back to life.”
+Now and then there is talk of bringing the theater back to life.

 Some views of some of the surviving opulence that was the Hollywood Theater: